doda25-team13/operation/deployment.md

 ## System context

-The system is deployed into an already deployed Kubernetes cluster.
+The system is deployed into an already existing Kubernetes cluster.
 The cluster provides the following:
 - A Kubernettes control pane and worker nodes
 - An Istio service mesh instalation
 - An Istio IngressGateway